craig-davis/craig-davis.github.io/_posts/2019-03-04-Jeep-XJ-Tire-Carrier-License-Plate.markdown

 layout:     post
 title:      "Jeep XJ Tire Carrier License Plate"
 subtitle:   "Adding wiring for a license plate light on a tire carrier"
-description: "Adding wiring for a license plate light on a tire carrier"
+description: "Relocating a Jeep XJ license plate to an aftermarket tire carrier and wiring a durable illuminated mounting bracket."
 date:       2019-03-04
 tags:       [jeep]
 topic: machines